w3f/research/docs/research_team_members/fatemeh.md

 <img  align="right" src="https://i.imgur.com/nM6R0Pu.jpg" width="160" />

-At Web3 Foundation I work on a number of tasks:
+I am a researcher and team lead at Web3 Foundation, where I work on a number of tasks:

 * help design and coordinate W3F's research agenda
+* drive our outreach activites such as publications, presentations, and tutorials
+* iniate and coordinate external academic collaborations
 * work on research challenges of Polkadot such as interoperability, networking, and auctions
-* coordinating our external academic collaborations
 * help with a research project aiming at designing a privacy-enhancing messaging service for decentralized applications

 **Research Areas**